screwdriver-cd/guide/docs/user-guide/local.md

 # build command
-This command run the build in your local environment.
+This command runs builds in your local environment.

 ## Usage